Eating for Appropriate Weight Gain During Pregnancy

 Guidelines for Weight Gain

-Exactly how much weight gain to aim for will vary among women and depends on several factors, including the mother’s prepregnancy weight, height, age, and health status, as well as whether or not the birth will involve twins, triplets, or more.
+Exactly how much weight gain to aim for will vary among women and depends on several factors, including the mother’s pre-pregnancy weight, height, age, and health status, as well as whether or not the pregnancy will involve twins, triplets, or more.
 See your doctor to determine the best weight gain goal for you.